Executing single file csharp files - No .csproj Required

 No imports necessary as by default this single file execution imports most used libraries.

-The build files are stored in a temp folder.
+Behind the scenes the build files are stored in a temporary folder.

 This also has unix shebang (#!) support.